London’s Secret Gardens | Blissful Pockets of Nature in the City

 Barbican Conservatory | Barbican

+Concrete is hard to beat.
 And it’s just one of the things that makes the Barbican Conservatory such an unusual oasis.
-It’s a brutalist paradise, filled with giant leafy palms, riverside views, and afternoon tea with unlimited prosecco.
+It’s a literal concrete jungle, filled with giant leafy palms, sculptural cacti, and antisocial terrapins.

 Vauxhall Park | Vauxhall